newmannj/CS4500A1P2/README.md

 - `size()` -- return the size of the Array
 - `index_of(Object* o)` -- return the index of o (replace Object* with int, float, bool as needed.)

+## Tests
+---
+The tests can be found in test-array.cpp.
+If any issues with the tests are found, please submit an issue/pr.